Who can vote in person

 All polling places are required by law to be accessible to voters with disabilities.

-You are required to show an acceptable form of photo identification (see VOTER ID)
+- You are required to show an acceptable form of photo identification (see ID FOR VOTING)

 Three-part voting process